ayamir/ayamir/README.md

 Major in Computer Science.

-Love open source and GNU/Linux (Gentoo Linux user).
+Love Open Source and GNU/Linux (Gentoo Linux user).

-Always hungry for programming and new technology.
+Always HUNGRY for Programming and NEW Technology.

-Interesed in Product development (C++/Go/Rust).
+Interesed in Product Development (C++/Go/Rust).

 ## How to reach me?